 849 is the Dominican Republic.

-Because of the location of the number, unless you have some connection to this country, you should avoid talking to these people.
+Unless you have some connection to the Dominican Republic, you should avoid talking to anyone who calls from numbers beginning with 849.
 In some cases they are telemarketers, but most often they are con artists.

 Do not talk to these people, and if you answer, do not give them any personal information.